northeastern-oasis/Intro-To-Web-Spring-21/README.md

-# Oasis High School Workshop: Introduction to Web Coding!
+# Oasis Spring Workshop 3: Introduction to the Web!

-Welcome to the Oasis workshop and congratulations on starting to learn about web development!
+Welcome to the third Oasis workshop and congratulations on starting to learn about web development!
 Learning about the basic technologies used in this field will allow you to build your own personal projects, website, apps, etc. And it's fun!

 Creating websites and web apps is an extremely rewarding experience, as the software you make is easily testable and accessible by anyone on the web.